intltechventures/Consulting.Project.Tools/Wisdom/Quotes.md

 ## Large Scale Scrum (LeSS)
 - "There are no such things as best practices.
 There are only practices that are good within a certain context"
   + https://less.works/less/framework/why-less.html

+## Others
+- "A company that rewards firefights breeds arsonists." - Erik Weber